rajeshvkothari/oom/GIN_README_2508.md

 	  These images can either be build from scratch repository or pre-build version of the images are use from CCI_REPO VM.

-	  Log in to the Demo Server and perform steps as follows:
+	  Login to the Demo Server and perform steps as follows:

       - clone puccini: